-NOTICE: The e-Mentor program is closed for the 2017-2018 Greater San Diego Science and Engineering Fair and will reopen in September, 2018.
+NOTICE: The e-Advice program is closed for the 2017-2018 Greater San Diego Science and Engineering Fair and will reopen in September, 2018.

-What is the purpose of the GSDSEF e-Mentor Program?
+What is the purpose of the GSDSEF e-Advice Program?

-The GSDSEF e-Mentor Program is a PILOT program for students to promote quality science research and to provide additional support for students and teachers with technical questions about a project.
+The GSDSEF e-Advice Program is a PILOT program for students to promote quality science research and to provide additional support for students and teachers with technical questions about a project.

 Interested students can improve their project quality by using an outside-of-school mentor.
 The program provides a wonderful opportunity for adults to give back to the community as well as utilize their interests and expertise to help students.
 The student gains from not only improved project quality but also the experience of interacting with another adult on a topic of mutual interest.

 The purpose of the program is NOT to help a student decide on a project, or assist or provide a student with a lab or materials, or to convert a project into a 1st place entry.